What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of The Ritz-Carlton O‘ahu, Turtle Bay

-Oahu is a foodie’s paradise, and one of the main places in Hawai‘i where you can find a lineup of both international — especially Asian — and local cuisine.
-Honolulu hosts the most variety, and as you venture away from the urban areas you’ll find a greater variety of authentic Hawaiian flavors.
+One of the top things to do in Oahu: sample its gastronomy.
+The island is a foodie’s paradise, and one of the main places in Hawai‘i where you can find a lineup of both international — especially Asian — and local cuisine.
+Honolulu has the most variety, and as you venture away from the urban areas you’ll find a greater variety of authentic Hawai‘ian flavors.

-Fora Advisor Kristen Kellogg described Oahu as her favorite island for food, especially in the city: “I love sending my clients on custom food tours or to a Hawai‘ian cooking class,” she said.
+Fora Advisor Kristen Kellogg described Oahu as her favorite island for food: “I love sending my clients on custom food tours or to a Hawai‘ian cooking class,” she said.

 “Head to the Northern part of the island for authentic experiences and local flavor,” Fora Advisor Sara Jeanne Gulley added.